Maximize Gains with Concentric Training

 What is concentric training?

-Concentric training is a type of resistance training that focuses on the muscle contraction phase where the muscle shortens, such as when lifting a weight during a bicep curl.
+Concentric training is a type of resistance training that centers on the muscle contraction phase where the muscle shortens, such as when lifting a weight during a bicep curl.

 How does concentric training differ from other types of resistance training?